 Do Your Research

-When dealing with any new class of drugs, it is important to learn how to navigate the scientific literature and weigh different perspectives, how to ascertain which data are unbiased and unfettered by sales and marketing agendas.
+When dealing with any new class of drugs, it is important to learn how to navigate the literature and reviews and weigh different perspectives, how to ascertain which data are unbiased and unfettered by sales and marketing agendas.
 Google Scholar, a freely accessible web search engine that draws on information from journal publications, university repositories, and other websites, is an excellent place to start.

 As with normal Google search engine, one simply enters in keywords to search.
-For example, a search for GW501516, Endurobol, or GSK-516 yields pages of potentially useful information on Cardarine.
+For example, a search for GW501516, Cardarine, or GSK-516 yields pages of potentially useful information on Cardarine.
 Similarly, when searching for information or supply sources for the popular SARM drug Ostarine, alias names MK-2866, Enobosarm, or GTx-024 can also be used.
 Ligandrol also goes by trade-names LGD-4033, VK5211, and Anabolicum.
 Ibutamoren has aliases MK-677, L163191 and Nutrobal.
 Andarine goes also by S4, S-40503, and GTx-007.
 RAD-140 is new but has already been marketed as Testalone or Testolone.

 Numerous open access journals and SARM research papers are also available.
 The Journals of Gerontology, published by The Gerontological Society of America, are free of restrictions on their access and in many cases completely free to use and reference.
 Another one of hundreds of SARMs reviews is The safety, pharmacokinetics, and effects of LGD-4033 in healthy young men, clearly a must-read for research pertaining to Ligandrol use in male populations.